 Regular external audits of compliance with confidentiality and ethics rules are conducted.
-The information disclosed to CBRE VALUATION MAY is not used for purposes other than valuation of the buildings
+The information disclosed to CBRE VALUATION MAY not be used for purposes other than valuation of the buildings (unless otherwise expressly instructed or authorised by the client).
+For the purpose of this assignment, CBRE Valuation has signed the CONFIDENTIALITY AGREEMENT drawn up by ARGAN SA.

-Discounted net financial flows including income and expenses:
+- Discounted net financial flows including income and expenses: - Income: guaranteed minimum rents, with indexation,